JanaeMatt/Truebridge-Healthcare-EDA/README.md

 Key Insight: Geographic healthcare environment influences how delayed prenatal care translates into birth outcomes.

+#### Regional Healthcare Context

+- **The South and Midwest show stronger negative effects, likely due to rural hospital closures and maternity care deserts.
+Between 2011–2023, nearly 24% of rural hospitals stopped providing OB-GYN services in these regions.**

 These findings suggest that regional healthcare infrastructure, access, and policy environments influence how prenatal care timing translates into outcomes.